Preface

 After logging into your Harbor web interface, click Registry Management on the left page, then click New Endpoint.

-Adjust the Provider option, and you will see 12 options.
+Adjust the Provider option; you will see 12 options.

-If you choose harbor or Docker Registry, you need to fill in the address of the corresponding service (i.e., Endpoint URL).
-If you choose options other than these two, you do not need to fill in the address of the corresponding service.
+If you choose harbor or Docker Registry, you need to fill in the corresponding service's address (i.e., Endpoint URL).
+If you choose any option other than these two, you do not need to fill in the service address.

-Here, GitHub GHCR is used as an example (not Google GCR, be careful, their addresses differ by only one letter).
+Here, we use GitHub GHCR as an example (not Google GCR, be careful, their addresses differ by only one letter).

-(For how to obtain GitHub access credentials, please visit https://github.com/settings/tokens.)
+(For how to obtain a GitHub access token, please visit https://github.com/settings/tokens.)

 After configuration, click OK.